3. Carbon sequestration

 3.1 Carbon baseline

-Project developers shall estimate the baseline, or changes in the carbon stock at the site for the duration of the project in the absence of the project activities (i.e. business as usual).
+For standard projects, project developers shall estimate the baseline or changes in the carbon stock at the site for the duration of the project in the absence of the project activities (i.e. business as usual).

 The following carbon pools shall be included in the baseline scenario: